tomdeabreucodes/SRCommand/README.md

 [Deploying an existing Django project on PythonAnywhere](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/)

 **Configuration Details**\
-Often these can be use 1:1, however certain steps may vary based on user specific factors.
+Often these can be used as 1:1 replacement, however certain steps may vary based on user-specific factors.
 In these cases it will be indicated by placeholders e.g. `<PythonAnywhere-username>`.
 The `Section` column maps to the guide linked above for convenience.

 | Section                              | Step                        | Location                                               | Action                                                                                                                                 |
 | ------------------------------------ | --------------------------- | ------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------- |